elixh37/BYOVD_read_write_primitive/README.md

 - Change process token
 	- Privilege escalation to system
 	- Downgrade EDR's token
-- Disable DSE in case VBS is disabled
+- Disable DSE in case VBS is disabled and load unsigned driver

 Requirements:
 - All  these attacks require local administrative privileges to load the vulnerable driver.